On this page

 Here are some things casino support may recommend:

-The cryptocurrency Bitcoin provides perhaps the best method to deposit or withdraw funds with a casino if you’re an American.
+The cryptocurrency Bitcoin provides perhaps the best method to deposit or withdraw funds from a casino if you’re an American.
 The method sees each player account being given a unique address to send deposits to, and deposits are processed within seconds, with funds credited to your account instantly.
 We have a list of casinos that accept American and support bitcoin transactions.

 The way it works is the casino will give you somebody's name, city, and country.
 Said person will likely be somewhere like Costa Rica or the Philippines.
 You'll have about 24 hours to make a payment to this person.
 After you do, notify customer support to collect the payment.
 They rotate through lots of people to collect said payments so that Western Union doesn't get too suspicious about any one person.
 It is normal for any respectable size deposit, like $300 or more, for the casino to also add the Western Union expense to your balance.

 A downside to this method is you have to get the details from the casino who to send the money to, travel to a Western Union branch (note that not all do International transfers), potentially wait in line, fill out the form, notify the casino, and then wait for the casino to confirm receipt of the money.